SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 > [!TIP]
 > To log out of SuperOffice Service, click the ![icon][img1]
 Personal settings icon at the top of the screen, and select **Log out**.

-In SuperOffice Service you can also log in as the same user in several browsers / multiple sessions.
+In SuperOffice Service you can also log in as the same user in several browsers or multiple sessions.

 ## Related content